antipole2/PointUtility/README.md

 2. In a JavaScript console choose `Load` and then `URL on clipboard`.
 The script should be loaded into the script pane.
 3. Choose `Run` to start the script.

-NB If you want to run the script when not online, you will need to save it to a local file.
+If you want to run the script when not online, you will need to save it to a local file.

+Alternatively, you can fork the repository if you want to evolve the script.

 ## Discussions

-To discuss this script's functionality, us ethe Discussions tab aboove.
+To discuss this script's functionality, use the Discussions button above.

-## Technical note

-The script options are stored in the console's `_remember` variable.
-They thus endure between script runs and across OpenCPN restarts (proviided OpenCPN quits gracefully).
-The `_remember` variable is unique to the console.
-Should you run the script in a different console, it will have fresh option settings.